 On November 16, Mr. Mikheil Janelidze, Senior Consultant in Foreign Trade Policy at PMCG, virtually opened the Central Asia Trade Forum (CATF) promoting regional trade and connectivity.
-The annual event, which is being held for the tenth time, runs until November 20 and is organized by USAID.
+The annual event, which is being held for the tenth time, runs until November 20.
+This event is being hosted by the USAID-funded 5-year program “Competitive Trade and Jobs (CTJ) in Central Asia," which is led by DAI Global.

 In general, the CATF aims to increase the competitiveness of priority industries and to enhance trade within Central Asia, between Central and South Asia as well as between Central Asia and other foreign markets.
 This year, the forum, comprising live interactive panel sessions and webinars, is focused on exploring new trends and market reactions in Central Asia during the post-COVID-19 economic recovery.